-To perform a dielectric voltage test to mechanical equipment equipped with ABSODEX, disconnect the power cables (L1, L2, L3, L1C, and L2C) from the ABSODEX driver so that the test voltage is not added to the driver itself.
+To perform a dielectric voltage test to mechanical equipment equipped with ABSODEX, disconnect the power cables (L1, L2, L3, L1C and L2C) from the ABSODEX driver so that the test voltage is not added to the driver itself.
 Otherwise failure may be caused.

-If power is to be turned back on after turning it off, wait for 10 seconds or more after turning off power (and also make sure actuator output axis has completely stopped) before turning it back on.
+If power is to be turned back on after turning it off, wait for more than 10 seconds after turning off power (and also make sure actuator output axis has completely stopped) before turning it back on.

-10.1.
+11.1.
 Maintenance Inspection